clreiter/WIC-Skills-Adjusted-Human-Capital/README.md

 Original data can be found in Input folder.
 Large files are stored with Git LFS.

-The output file is "samys_1970-2015.csv" providing SAMYS data in quinquennial time intervals for all 44 countries for the population aged 20-64.
+The output file is "slamys_1970-2015.csv" providing SLAMYS data in quinquennial time intervals for all 44 countries for the population aged 20-64.
 The output file for (5) is "proportions_piaac-countries.csv" providing age-, sex- and educaiton specific proportions below and above the OECD standard for all PIAAC countries.

-### Estimation of SAMYS for the rest of the world (regression adjustment)
+### Estimation of SLAMYS for the rest of the world (regression adjustment)

 Attention: Data preparation files are renamed with the initial word "prep_"